 In this post, I’ll be giving you all the details of three more of my favorite hikes.

 - Cathedral Rock

 All of these Sedona hikes have the most amazing views, and are pretty easy to navigate and get to.

 Below I’ve listed all the details you need to make the most out of each hike.
 These Sedona hikes can be done in a few hours, making them perfect for shorter stays in Sedona.

 If you are planning a trip to Sedona, this 5 day Sedona itinerary is a helpful resource with many recommendations including, where to eat, places to stay, days trips to take, and more.

 Bell Rock Pathway, Loop + Climb

-- Distance: Bell rock loop trail about 1.8 miles.
-The Bell Rock climb about .75miles (depending on when you stop climbing) Bell Rock out and back trail from parking lot 3.5 miles (or 1.5 from Courthouse Vista lot).
+- Distance: Bell rock loop trail is 1.8 miles.
+The Bell Rock climb is 0.75miles.
+Bell Rock out and back trail from parking lot is 3.5 miles (or 1.5 from Courthouse Vista lot).
 Courthouse Butte Loop is about 4-miles round trip.

 - Difficulty: Easy to moderate.
 While the loop path is mostly flat there will be a few rock steps and some necessary scrambling (walking up steep and rocky terrain involving the use of one’s hands) if you want to climb up Bell Rock.
 Hiking to the spire is much more difficult.